Board of National Officers*

 - Future functions

-- The National Almoner is the charities officer, the Knight in charge of the Charity work, correspondence, external arranging publicity, and in concert with Grand Prior, organizes events or needy causes for the poor, the sick, the old, the helpless, or other Christian needy causes.
-Almoner will also aid the National Secretary/Researcher in areas of grants and fundraising.
+- The Grand Almoner is the charities officer, the Knight in charge of the Charity work, correspondence, external arranging publicity, and in concert with Grand Prior, organizes events or needy causes for the poor, the sick, the old, the helpless, or other Christian needy causes.
+The Grand Almoner will also aid the Grand Secretary in areas of grants and fundraising.
+Grand Almoner.
+The Grand Almoner will be in charge of raising money for Grand Priory USA at the times it’s needed.
+For example in times of crises and special needs.

 – The National Historian chronicles events and the history of the Knights Templar with Grand Prior and the National Secretary.
 The National Historian is usually in the same town as Grand Prior due to sensitive documents staying in the local area.